KFI: Top 40 format

 Starting in the mid-1970s, KFI switched to top 40 music.
-Cox Broadcasting hired John Rook as program director.
-Rook was considered the force behind the success of WLS in Chicago.
+Cox Broadcasting hired John Rook as the program director.
+Rook is considered to be the force behind the success of WLS in Chicago.
 One of his first hires was Dave Sebastian (Williams), formerly of KHJ, as music director and air personality.
 Rook's first air staff included "The Lohman and Barkley Show" with Al Lohman and Roger Barkley (top-rated in the morning), Mark Taylor (midday), Bob Shannon (afternoon drive time) and music director Dave Sebastian (evenings).
 Within the first year Dave left abruptly for crosstown Top 40 competitor KTNQ (1020 AM; Ten-Q).
 John Rook then moved in Eric Chase (midday), Charlie Fox (early evening) and Dave Diamond (late night).
 KFI shot to #1 in the ratings, at some points being the most listened-to Top 40 station in the nation at 50,000 watts.

-By the late 1970s the staff was revised to Lohman & Barkley mornings, Tim & Ev Kelly in middays, Jack Armstrong afternoons, Big Ron O'Brien evenings and Charlie Fox at night.
+By the late 1970s the staff was revised to Lohman & Barkley mornings, Tim & Ev Kelly in middays, Jack Armstrong afternoons, Big Ron O'Brien evenings, and Charlie Fox at night.

 Personality radio format

 Rook and several of the on air personalities left in the early 1980s.
 At that point, KFI began softening its playlist to adult top 40 (in between top 40 and adult contemporary).
 By the mid-1980s the station was more news and personality driven than music intensive with a full service format.

 In the 1970s and '80s, the station featured a hybrid format combining adult contemporary music with comedian hosts.
 In addition to Lohman and Barkley, other hosts included Hudson & Landry, Charlie and Mitzi (Charlie Brill and Mitzi McCall of Rowan & Martin's Laugh-In), and Gary Owens.
-In the early-1980s, KFI began broadcasting in AM stereo, with the C-QUAM system, which were ended in January 2000.
+In winter 1984, KFI began broadcasting in AM stereo, with the Motorola C-QUAM system.
+The stereo broadcasts ended in January 2000.